 During the year ended December 31, 2021, the Company engaged Research Capital Corporation ("RCC") as a financial and capital markets advisor.
 As part of the compensation for its services, RCC will receive a monthly fee of \$5,119 (CAD\$6,500) for its trading advisory services for a minimum of 6 months with extension by mutual agreement and a financial advisory fee to be satisfied by the issuance of 230,000 common shares of the Company valued at \$179,293.
 In addition, the Company granted 230,000 common share purchase warrants to RCC (Note 2(i)).
-Each warrant will entitle the holder thereof to purchase one common share in the capital of the Company and expire on April 1, 2023.
-During the year ended December 31, 2021, the Company issued the shares and granted the warrants.
-Subsequent to the year ended December 31, 2022, the warrants expired unexercised.
+Each warrant entitled the holder thereof to purchase one common share in the capital of the Company at an exercise price of \$0.77 (CAD\$0.98) at any time up to 24 months following the date of issuance and expire on April 1, 2023.
+During the year ended December 31, 2023, the warrants expired unexercised.